ServiceStack/servicestack.net/MyApp/_posts/2025-04-28_text-to-blazor-premium.md

 image: ./img/posts/text-to-blazor/bg.webp
 ---

-## Text to Blazor now utilizing world's best coding models
+## Text to Blazor now utilizing leading coding models

 After the positive reception we've received for Text to Blazor we've now upgraded it to use the best (non-thinking) coding LLMs from the leading AI and OSS companies, inc: